Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 It's needed for the sake of dignity and fairness for those who are entering, want to enter legally and provide for a pathway to citizenship.

-And it would strengthen our economy.
+And it will strengthen our economy.

-Over the next decade, the impact of immigration could be as high as $7 billion.
+It is said that over the last decade, the impact of immigration could be as high as $7 billion.

 We cannot afford to not get this done correctly.